ITensor/website/docs/cppv3/book/itensor_factorizing.md

 * `"MaxDim"` &mdash; integer M. If the number of singular values exceeds M, only the largest M will be retained.

-* `"Minm"` &mdash; integer m.
+* `"MinDim"` &mdash; integer m.
 At least m singular values will be retained, even if some fall below the cutoff

 Let us revisit the example above, but also provide some of these accuracy parameters